Saint Gabriel the Archangel

 The Annunciation

 Gabriel's defining moment comes next.
-He travels to Nazareth to find Mary, a young woman "pledged to be married" to a carpenter named Joseph, and greets her with words that have echoed through twenty centuries of art, music, and prayer: "Greetings, you who are highly favored!
-The Lord is with you" (Luke 1:28, NIV).
-When Mary questions how she — a virgin — could bear a child, Gabriel answers with a line that has become one of the most quoted sentences in the entire Bible: "For no word from God will ever fail" (Luke 1:37, NIV).
+He travels to Nazareth to find Mary, a young woman "pledged to be married" to a carpenter named Joseph, and greets her with words that have echoed through twenty centuries of art, music, and prayer: "Hail, O favored one, the Lord is with you!"
+(Luke 1:28, RSV-CE).
+When Mary questions how she — a virgin — could bear a child, Gabriel answers with a line that has become one of the most quoted sentences in the entire Bible: "For with God nothing will be impossible" (Luke 1:37, RSV-CE).

 That single exchange is why Gabriel occupies such a distinct place in Christian tradition.
 He isn't primarily remembered as a warrior, the way Michael is, or as a healer and guide, the way Raphael is in the Book of Tobit.
 Gabriel's role is communication itself — carrying the word of God across the distance between heaven and a specific, ordinary place on a specific, ordinary day, and trusting the person who receives it to respond.